FREE, NO-RISK CONSULT

 The reconstructionist will then take all of that data to identify actions that the parties could have taken to avoid the accident.
 They will analyze any injuries sustained and attempt to draw correlations with the accident simulations, if any.
 The reconstructionist will then determine whether there were any driving errors that may have led to the accident.
 Finally, they will draft and prepare a final report, which can be used as the basis for any expert testimony in court.

 Choosing a good accident reconstructionist requires that you carefully research an expert’s experience, credentials, and reputation.
 A good expert will want to review all of the facts and available evidence.
 Additionally, a good expert should have experience providing testimony in court and be able to effectively communicate technical concepts to laypeople.

 Our firm has years of experience working to help victims of vehicle accidents recover compensation.
 We’ve worked with a variety of forensics engineers.
 Not only do we know who to bring in to help with your case, but we know how to translate their findings into a report that a jury and insurance companies will understand.

 The jargon of car accident reconstruction can be difficult to navigate.
 How does skid analysis explain a motorist’s reaction to an impending collision?
 What does a vehicle’s center of gravity say about the collision?
-An attorney can simplify this information and help you build a more comprehensive case.
+A no win no fee attorney can simplify this information and help you build a more comprehensive case.
 It is critical that our firm works closely with accident reconstruction analysts to ensure that your rights are protected.

 Our team has years of experience helping victims of vehicle accidents recover compensation.
 We know just how devastating an accident can be, and we want to help your get your life back on track.
 Our attorneys have experience working closely with professional accident reconstruction analysts and can help you at every step to ensure that your reconstructive is comprehensive.